-Observed the third Monday of February in honor George Washington, the first President of the United States.
+Observed on the third Monday of February in honor George Washington, the first President of the United States.
 This date is commonly called Presidents’ Day and many groups honor the legacy of past presidents on this date.

-Observed the last Monday of May.
+Observed on the last Monday of May.
 It originally honored the people killed in the American Civil War, but has become a day on which the American dead of all wars are remembered.